Chintz: History

-Chintz was originally a woodblock printed, painted or stained calico produced in Hyderabad, India from 1600 to 1800 and popular for bed covers, quilts and draperies.
+Chintz was originally a woodblock printed, painted or stained calico produced in Hyderabad, India from 1600 to 1800 and popular for bed covers, quilts, and draperies.
 After Vasco da Gama successfully reached Calicut in India in 1498, the fabric became known in Europe.
 Around 1600, Portuguese and Dutch traders were bringing examples of Indian chintz into Europe on a small scale, but the English and French merchants began sending large quantities.
 By 1680 more than a million pieces of chintz were being imported into England per year, and a similar quantity was going to France and the Dutch Republic.
 These early imports were probably mostly used for curtains, furnishing fabrics, and bed hangings and covers (Samuel Pepys bought a set for his wife.)
 It has been suggested that wearing them as clothes began when these were replaced and given to maidservants, who made them into dresses, and also that they were first worn as linings.

 With imported chintz becoming so popular with Europeans during the late 17th century, French and English mills grew concerned, as they did not know how to make chintz.
 In 1686 France declared a ban on all chintz imports.
 In 1720 the Parliament of Great Britain enacted a law that forbade "the Use and Warings in Apparel of imported chintz, and also its use or Wear in or about any Bed, Chair, Cushion or other Household furniture".

 Spain followed England and France to ban calico imports.
 Firstly in 1717 Asian textiles were banned.
 Then in 1728 the import of European made imitations of Asian textiles was banned in Spain.
 Additionally the second edict had as one of its objectives to encourage a local, import-substituting weaving and printing industry in imitation of England.

 Even though chintz was outlawed, there were loopholes in the legislation.
 The Court of Versailles was outside the law and fashionable young courtiers continued wearing chintz.
 In 1734, French naval officer M. de Beaulieu, who was stationed at Pondicherry, India, sent home letters along with actual samples of chintz fabric during each stage of the process to a chemist friend detailing the dyeing process of cotton chintz.
 His letters and samples can be seen today in the Muséum national d'histoire naturelle in Paris.

-In 1742, another Frenchman, Father Coeurdoux, also supplied details of the chintz making process, while he was trying to convert the Indians to Catholicism.
+In 1742, another Frenchman, Father Gaston-Laurent Coeurdoux, also supplied details of the chintz-making process while he was trying to convert the Indians to Catholicism.
 In 1759 the ban on chintz was lifted.
-By this time French and English mills were able to produce chintz.
+By this time, French and English mills were able to produce chintz.

-Europeans at first produced reproductions of Indian designs, and later added original patterns.
+Europeans at first produced reproductions of Indian designs and later added original patterns.
 A well-known make was toile de Jouy, which was manufactured in Jouy-en-Josas, France, between 1700 and 1843.
 Eventually the word in English came to describe any industrially printed cotton.
 Modern chintz usually consists of bright overall floral patterns printed on a light background, but there are some popular patterns on black backgrounds as well.